 Iconic Longs Peak (14,259′) is the highest mountain in Rocky Mountain National Park, and the northern most 14,000′ peak in the Rocky Mountains.
-The peak is guarded by granite cliffs and does require Class 3 climbing, although the first 6.5 miles before the keyhole are Class 2.
-Stepping through the keyhole is an exhilarating experience, with a several thousand feet drop off and endless views.
+The peak is guarded by granite cliffs and does require Class 3 climbing, although the first 6.5 miles before the Keyhole are Class 2.
+Stepping through the Keyhole is an exhilarating experience, with thousand foot drop offs and endless views.

 - Trailhead: East Longs Peak

 - Round trip: 14.5 miles / 23.3 km

 - Elevation: 9,400′-14,255′ (+5,100′) / 2,865m – 4,345m

 There are many spectacular ways to summit Long’s Peak, and this description highlights the “standard” Keyhole Route.
 The route has two sides to it, a long approach with a little scramble to the keyhole, and from the keyhole to the summit which is rated as a Class 3 Grade 3 scramble/climb.

 The standard route on Longs Peak is called the Keyhole route and it is usually done in one very long day.
 It is the route described below.

 From the East Longs Peak trailhead follow the well maintained trail through pine forests.
 You reach a trail junction to Eugenia Mine Trail/Storm Pass after 0.45 miles.
 Continue straight along the East Longs Peak trail as it turns southwest through dense forest, gaining elevation through steep switchbacks.
 As the trail turns west, you pass through Goblins Forest, 1.1 miles in, and cross small creeks before climbing more switchbacks.
 As you approach treeline, you cross beautiful Alpine Brook on a well maintained footbridge, 1.85 miles in.